Types of Bridges:

-Bridges play an important role in the development of any country.
-There are various types of bridges are used in transportation engineering.
+Bridges play an essential role in the development of any country.
+There are various types of bridges used in transportation engineering.
 The bridge must be stiff enough to resist movement.
 Each member of the bridge is made to withstand the load which is placed or moving upon it.

 The Bridges are classified into different types according to,

 - The length of the span as culvert

 According to the flexibility of the structure: